hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 of the BNS contract during deployment, and not registered using a `name-update`, `name-import`, etc. transaction) no Stacks transaction ID is available to uniquely reference the registration.
 Instead, the identifier of the contract deployment transaction can be used.
-The exact transaction identifiers are listed [here](https://github.com/jolocom/stacks-did-resolver/blob/feat/update-method-spec/src/constants.ts#L9).
+The exact transaction identifiers are listed [here](../src/constants.ts#L9).

+Following the process described above, the example `did:stack:v0:15gxXgJyT5tM5A4Cbx99nwccynHYsBouzr-3` on-chain Blockstack DID would be converted to `did:stack:v2:SPSPY51G2MRRM6Q57Y67CDS2X293D8WTGV4V3GE2-d8a9a4528ae833e1894eee676af8d218f8facbf95e166472df2c1a64219b5dfb`

-In order to migrate an off-chain Stacks v1 DID, the off-chain name owner must request that the registrar that instantiated the name broadcasts a `name-update` operation anchoring the zone file.
-The identifier of the `name-update` operation can then be concatenated with the address of the off-chain name owner to produce a resolvable off-chain Stacks v2 DID.
-This additional step is required because there is no way to uniquely identify an off-chain name imported during contract deployment using only an the subdomain owner address.
+In order to migrate an *off-chain* v1 Blockstack DID, the off-chain name owner must request that the registrar that instantiated the name broadcasts a `name-update` operation anchoring the zone file.
+The identifier of the `name-update` operation can then be concatenated with the address of the off-chain name owner to produce a resolvable off-chain Stacks DID.
+This additional step is required because there is no way to uniquely identify an off-chain name imported during contract deployment using only the subdomain owner address.
 Additional information (specifically the name with which the subdomain is associated) which is not part of the DID's NSI would be required.

-*A example, plus a link to a code snippet / test case will be included shortly.*
+As part of the DID resolution process, when a DID is mapped to it's underling BNS name, before the process defined in section [3.2.1](#3.2.1-maping-a-did-to-a-bns-name) takes place, the transaction identifier encoded in the DID's NSI is compared with the aforementioned BNS deployment transaction identifier.
+In case they match, the resolver attempts to map the DID to a migrated BNS name.
+This is achieved by calling a function on an auxiliary, helper, clarity smart contract deployed for this purpose (the source for the contract can be [found here](./proxy-contract.clar), and the on-chain [addresses here](../src/constants.ts#L34)).
+As can be seen from the contract source, it makes a call to the BNS contract to get the name associated with a Stacks address, making use of the [`at-block`](https://docs.stacks.co/references/language-functions#at-block) function to ensure the call is evaluated as if it were made at the end of the first block.
+At block height 1 the BNS contract is already deployed (and it's state contains all migrated names), but no new names have been registered yet, therefore all resolution operations are restricted to migrated names only.

+In case the contract call returns a migrated BNS name, the resolution process continues with step [3.2.2](#3.2.2-ensuring-the-did-is-not-deactivated), otherwise resolution fails with an error.

 # 4. Security Considerations